Evan Pugh University Professors

 Faculty Scholar Medals

-The 2009 Faculty Scholar Medals for Outstanding Achievement were awarded to: Velvet M. Brown, Arts and Humanities; Clive A. Randall, Engineering; Vladmir M. Zatsiorsky, Life and Health Sciences; J. Martin Bollinger, Physical Sciences; and D. Wayne Osgood, Social and Behavior Sciences.
+The 2014 Faculty Scholar Medals for Outstanding Achievement were awarded to: Eric Feigelson, Physical Sciences; Eric Hayot, Arts and Humanities; Joan Richtsmeier, Life and Health Sciences; and Karl Zimmerer, Social and Behavioral Sciences.

 The Faculty Scholar Medals are given each year to recognize scholarly or creative excellence in one of five areas: arts and humanities, engineering, health and life sciences, physical sciences, or social and behavioral sciences.
 The work for which the medal is received must have been completed during the preceding five years.
 Established by the Board of Trustees in 1980, the award consists of a medal (created by Professor Emeritus John Cook) and $5,000.
 Awards are not given in each category each year.